Saint Sava Missionary Parish, Lethbridge

 History

 This is a small Serbian colony in southern Alberta.
-The first Serbian settlers appeared in this town between the two world wars.
-Among the first were Milan Vučenović and Milan Vučurović.
-Vučurović bought a farm and bred bulls that he sold in Canada and exported to America.
+The first Serbian settlers appeared in this town between the two World Wars.
+Among the first were Milan Vucenovic and Milan Vucurovic.
+Vucurovic bought a farm and bred bulls that he sold in Canada and exported to America.

 After World War II, new Serbian immigrants arrived and found work in the nearby mines and farms.
 It is said that in the post-war period, around 1948, over 800 Serbs lived in Lethbridge.
 But in search of better living conditions, they did not stay in this city for long.
 They dispersed throughout Canada, and soon, and still today, there were barely twenty Serbian houses left in Lethbridge.